Certified Clinical Medical Assistant Program

 Tricia Taylor has worked in the medical field since she was 14 years old, starting in her neighbor’s physical therapy office.
 She spent eight years in higher education teaching medical assistant classes.
 Most recently, Tricia is the program coordinator at Johns Hopkins Community Physicians.
 In her free time, she is a volunteer EMT at Damascus Volunteer Fire Department and enjoys hiking or trips to the beach with her two sons.

-Alexandria (Ally) Leach has worked in the medical field as a medical assistant since she was 19 years old.
-She obtained her associate degree in applied sciences from Harford Community College and started her medical assistant journey in urgent care.
+Shannon Kennedy-Rios has worked in the medical field as a medical assistant since she was 19 years old.
+She obtained her medical assistant certification in 2015 from the Allen School of Health Sciences located in New York City.
+She also obtained a bachelor’s degree in healthcare administration with a concentration in patient safety and quality from Southern New Hampshire University in 2020.
 She also has extensive knowledge in pediatrics, OBGYN, and primary care.
-She most recently worked at Johns Hopkins Community Physicians as a clinical supervisor.
-In her free time, she spends her time with her children traveling.
+She most recently worked at Johns Hopkins Community Physicians as a registered medical assistant.
+In her free time, she spends her time with her child and husband.

 Hardware Requirements